 Soaking The Sabudana

 Rinse the sabudana thoroughly 2-3 times to remove excess starch.
 Soak it in water for 6 hours or overnight.
-The level of water should be just half-inch above it.
+The water level should be just one-fourth inch above it.
 Once the sabudana is soaked, keep it aside.

 Roasting the Peanuts